 - We have incurred significant losses since our inception.
 We expect to incur losses over the next several years and may never achieve or maintain profitability. - We will need substantial additional funding to meet our financial obligations and to pursue our business objectives.
 If we are unable to raise capital when needed, we could be forced to delay, reduce or altogether cease our drug development programs or commercialization efforts. - Our efforts are focused on the development of product candidates for treatment of eye disease through suprachoroidal injection and partnering with companies who can leverage our SCS Microinjector to deliver their ophthalmic product candidates to the suprachoroidal space, or SCS.
 Suprachoroidal injection is a novel approach and may fail to achieve and sustain market acceptance. - If we are unable to obtain regulatory approval for, and commercialize either on our own or with a third party, CLS-AX or our other product candidates, or if we experience significant delays in doing so, our business may be harmed. - Clinical drug development involves a lengthy and expensive process with an uncertain outcome.
-We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development of our product candidates. - We have granted an exclusive license to Bausch for the commercialization and development of XIPERE in the United States and Canada.
-If we are unable to maintain our partnership with Bausch, or if Bausch fails to successfully commercialize XIPERE, our business and prospects will be materially harmed. - We have entered into, and intend to continue intend to enter into, collaborations with third parties for the development and commercialization of product candidates.
+We may incur additional costs or experience delays in completing, or ultimately be unable to complete, the development of our product candidates. - We have entered into, and intend to continue intend to enter into, collaborations with third parties for the development and commercialization of product candidates.
 If those collaborations are not successful, we may not be able to capitalize on the market potential of these product candidates. - If we are unable to obtain and maintain patent protection for our technology and product candidates, or if our licensors are unable to obtain and maintain patent protection for the technology or product candidates that we license from them, or if the scope of the patent protection obtained is not sufficiently broad, our competitors could develop and commercialize technology and drugs similar or identical to ours and our ability to successfully commercialize our technology and product candidates may be impaired.

 Page

 PART I

 Item 1.
 Business 4

 Item 1A.
 Risk Factors 25

 Item 1B.
-Unresolved Staff Comments 56
+Unresolved Staff Comments 58

 Item 2.
-Properties 56
+Properties 58

 Item 3.
-Legal Proceedings 56
+Legal Proceedings 59

 Item 4.
-Mine Safety Disclosures 56
+Mine Safety Disclosures 59

 PART II

 Item 5.
-Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 57
+Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities 59

 Item 6.
-[Reserved] 57
+[Reserved] 59

 Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations 58
+Management's Discussion and Analysis of Financial Condition and Results of Operations 60

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk 67
+Quantitative and Qualitative Disclosures About Market Risk 71

 Item 8.
-Financial Statements and Supplementary Data 68
+Financial Statements and Supplementary Data 72

 Item 9.
-Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 89
+Changes in and Disagreements with Accountants on Accounting and Financial Disclosure 95

 Item 9A.
-Controls and Procedures 89
+Controls and Procedures 95

 Item 9B.
-Other Information 89
+Other Information 95

 Item 9C.
-Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 89
+Disclosure Regarding Foreign Jurisdictions that Prevent Inspections 95

 PART III

 Item 10.
-Directors, Executive Officers and Corporate Governance 90
+Directors, Executive Officers and Corporate Governance 96

 Item 11.
-Executive Compensation 90
+Executive Compensation 96

 Item 12.
-Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 90
+Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters 96

 Item 13.
-Certain Relationships and Related Transactions, and Director Independence 90
+Certain Relationships and Related Transactions, and Director Independence 96

 Item 14.
-Principal Accountant Fees and Services 90
+Principal Accountant Fees and Services 96

 PART IV

 Item 15.
-Exhibits, Financial Statement Schedules 91
+Exhibits, Financial Statement Schedules 97

-Item 16 Form 10-K Summary 94
+Item 16 Form 10-K Summary 100

-Signatures J- 95
+Signature 101

--
+3